Gangneung: Taxi

 A total of 589 units in Gangneung are operating taxi licenses.
 The basic fare of Gangneung taxi is 2,800 won for 2 km.
 After that, 100 won will be charged for 152m from 2 km to 6 km, and 200 won will be charged for 152m after 6 km. but Jumunjin area, Gangdong-meon, Okgye area are designated as exceptional areas to 45% extra charge.

 Sea transport

 Gangneung Port Passenger Terminal of Gangneung Harbor handles the Gangneung-Ulneung passenger ship.

 Sports

 Football

-Gangneung is the home of the K3 League football club Gangneung City FC and is one of the two cities where K League football team Gangwon FC plays its home matches.
+Gangneung is the home of the K3 League football club FC Gangneung and is one of the two cities where K League football team Gangwon FC plays its home matches.
 Since 1976, Gangneung Jeil High School and Gangneung Junior high school soccer team rivalry Derby, which is held every day in the Dano Festival, have become popular.

 The Daemyung Killer Whales were active in Asia League Ice Hockey from 2016 to 2020.